Seeing error code 229 on your Lennox® furnace?

 Trust the Experts at Service Experts Heating & Air Conditioning

-When you need to have your furnace repaired, turn to the Experts at Service Experts Heating & Air Conditioning to work out the fault code and take care of the situation.
+When you need to have your furnace repaired, contact the Experts at Service Experts Heating & Air Conditioning to work out the fault code and take care of the situation.

 Call us at 866-397-3787 or schedule an appointment online today.